acm-uiuc/icpc-website/_posts/2017-11-03-Season2-Contest-5.md

 A straight forward way so solve this problem, is to implement a function remove_zeros that takes an integer and returns the corresponding integer with all zeros removed.
 This can be done by either
-* converting the integer to string, remove the zeros, and then convert it back
+* Converting the integer to string, remove the zeros, and then convert it back
-* modular arithmetics
+* Modular arithmetics

 Then you just need to check if remove_zeros(a + b) is equal to remove_zeros(a) + remove_zeros(b).